ansimun/hibiscus-installer/README.md

 hibiscus-installer
 ==================

-Script to automate the installation of Hibiscus + Jameica
+Script to automate the installation of Hibiscus + Jameica.
 It is tested under debian (wheezy + jessy) and arch linux.

 Depending on the platform it will download the 32bit or 64bit version of Jameica and the current stable version of Hibiscus.
-Both will be installed in "/opt/jameica".
+Both will be installed in "/opt/jameica". __Therefor the entire content of "/opt/jameica" will be removed before.__